-- 1. Join your group
+- 1. Divide up into groups of 4

 - 2. Pick any company

-- 3. Determine 3 each of:
+- 3. Determine 3 each of assets, liabailities, and equity

-- Assets

-- Liabilities

-- Equity

-You can request me to join your group if you would like something clarified
+Raise your hand to call me over if you would like something clarified

 If you would like to share your work with the class, call me over to let me know (2-3 groups)